• Skip to primary navigation

 • Fine Sea Salt

-• Large Flake Oats- Quick oats will also work.
+• Large Flake Rolled Oats- Quick oats will also work.

-• Chia Seeds- These can be left out if preferred.
+• Chia Seeds- These can be left out or replaced with hemp seeds.

 The Method